-- (1) The energy ombudsman's functions do not apply to a dispute between an energy entity and a small customer about- - (a) the performance of a function under the Ambulance Cover Act; or - (b) the performance of a function under the Electricity Act 1994, to the extent that the performance of the function is required, permitted or otherwise provided for under the Ambulance Cover Act. - (2) A person can not make a dispute referral if the relevant dispute is, or is in the nature of, a dispute that, because of subsection (1), is not included in the energy ombudsman's functions. - (3) Without limiting subsection (2), a person can not make a dispute referral about- - (a) the levy; or - (b) the levy amount paid or payable by a person; or - (c) the collection of a levy amount; or - (d) the collection of an amount for electricity, if the dispute arises in connection with the collection of a levy amount. - (4) This section does not limit or otherwise affect section 12. - (5) In this section-
+- (1) The energy ombudsman's functions do not apply to a dispute between an energy entity and a small customer about- - (a) the performance of a function under the Ambulance Cover Act; or - (b) the performance of a function under the Electricity Act 1994, to the extent that the performance of the function is required, permitted or otherwise provided for under the Ambulance Cover Act - (2) A person can not make a dispute referral if the relevant dispute is, or is in the nature of, a dispute that, because of subsection (1), is not included in the energy ombudsman's functions. - (3) Without limiting subsection (2), a person can not make a dispute referral about- - (a) the levy; or - (b) the levy amount paid or payable by a person; or - (c) the collection of a levy amount; or levy means the community ambulance cover levy under the Ambulance Cover Act.

+- (d) the collection of an amount for electricity, if the dispute arises in connection with the collection of a levy amount. - (4) This section does not limit or otherwise affect section 12. - (5) In this section-